MicrosoftDocs/power-platform/power-platform/guidance/creator-kit/setup.md

 - The System Customizer security role is needed to use the Creator Kit components.
 - A Power Apps for Microsoft 365 license.

+## Option 1: Download and manually install the managed solutions

-## Step 1 - Install the Creator Kit solution
+### Step 1 - Install the Creator Kit solution

 1. [Download the `CreatorKitCore` solution](https://aka.ms/creatorkitdownload).
 2. Ensure the [Power Apps code components for Canvas apps feature](/power-apps/developer/component-framework/component-framework-for-canvas-apps#enable-the-power-apps-component-framework-feature) is enabled in the [Environment settings](/power-platform/admin/edit-properties-environment).